JkellerX/restful-booker-API-Tests/README.md

 ## Conducted Tests and Found Defects

-1) **Authentication (Login/Logout)**

-   **Status:** MINOR ISSUES
+### 1) Authentication (Login/Logout)

+- **Status:** Minor Issues
-   **Found Defects:** During the ping check, the application returns code 201 instead of 200.
+- **Found Defects:** During the ping check, the application returns code 201 instead of 200.

-   -Steps to Reproduce:
+#### Steps to Reproduce:
-  > 1. Install the application according to the instructions available above.
+1. Install the application according to the instructions available above.
-  > 2. Install the testing tool.
+2. Install the testing tool.
-  > 3. Create an environment for http://localhost:3001/ in POSTMAN.
+3. Create an environment for http://localhost:3001/ in POSTMAN.
-  > 4. Create a collection and request for Get/Ping - HealthCheck.
+4. Create a collection and request for Get/Ping - HealthCheck.
-  > 5. Copy the endpoint from the documentation https://restful-booker.herokuapp.com/ping
+5. Copy the endpoint from the documentation https://restful-booker.herokuapp.com/ping

+#### Expected Result:
-   **Expected Result:** The application should return code 200.
+The application should return code 200.

+#### Actual Result:
-   **Actual Result:** The application returns code 201.
+The application returns code 201.

-   **Quality Characteristics:**
+#### Quality Characteristics:
 - Functionality: The application provides the function of logging in and logging out, but sometimes returns an incorrect response code, affecting the system's functionality.

-3) **Booking Search (GetBooking)**
+### 2) Booking Search (GetBooking)

-   **Status:** WORKING
+- **Status:** Working
-   **No defects found.**
+- **No defects found.**

-   **Quality Characteristics according to ISO 9126:**
+#### Quality Characteristics according to ISO 9126:
 - Functionality: The application provides a booking search function that works correctly and meets user expectations.

-3) **Booking Search by Name (GetBookingIds - Filter by name)**
+### 3) Booking Search by Name (GetBookingIds - Filter by name)

-   **Status:** NOT WORKING
+- **Status:** Not Working
-   **Found Defects:** The application returns an empty response after submitting a valid request.
+- **Found Defects:** The application returns an empty response after submitting a valid request.

-   **Description:**
+#### Description:
 The application returns an empty response after submitting a valid request for "Check-in" search.

-   -Steps to Reproduce:
+#### Steps to Reproduce:
-   >1.
-Install the application according to the instructions available above.
+1. Install the application according to the instructions available above.
-   >2.
-Install the testing tool.
+2. Install the testing tool.
-   >3.
-Create an environment for http://localhost:3001/ in POSTMAN.
+3. Create an environment for http://localhost:3001/ in POSTMAN.
-   >4.
-Create a collection and request for Getbookingid - filter by name).
+4. Create a collection and request for Getbookingid - filter by name).
-   >5.
-Copy the endpoint from the documentation -https://restful-booker.herokuapp.com/booking?firstname=sally&lastname=brown
+5. Copy the endpoint from the documentation -https://restful-booker.herokuapp.com/booking?firstname=sally&lastname=brown

-   **Expected Result:**
+#### Expected Result:
 According to the documentation, the application should return an array of objects containing unique booking identifiers.

-   **Actual Result:**
+#### Actual Result:
 The application returns an empty response.

-   **Quality Characteristics according to ISO 9126:**
+#### Quality Characteristics according to ISO 9126:
 - Functionality: The function of searching for bookings by name does not work correctly, affecting the system's functionality.